Fohdeesha/quanta-brocade/documentation/index.md

 =>
 ```

 With all the following commands, copy and paste them *exactly* as you see them.
+Do not try to manually type them.
+After 50+ successful flashes, we had our first report of a brick.
+It was from someone trying to manually type each command, and mistaking a "O" for a "0".
+Copy and paste only!

 Use the memory read command to verify your Quanta bootloader is where it should be - this ensures the commands to follow will use the correct location: